-Huawei headquarter is located in Longgang District, of where has been historically treated as outside of the center of the city.
+Huawei’s headquarter is located in Longgang District, of which has been historically treated as outside of the center of the city.
 The rent per unit cost is only 55 Yuan per square meter.
 So a 50 square meter apartment will cost 50 * 55 = 2750 Yuan, which is the Imperial system equates to 538 square feet for 400 dollars.

 However, if you work for most tech companies including Tencent and Baidu and all the startup companies in Nanshan district and make an income of 8,000 Yuan a month and rent a 50 square meter apartment.
-The apartment monthly rent would be 50*130 = 6500 Yuan.
+The apartment’s monthly rent would be 50*130 = 6500 Yuan.
 So you cannot afford it and have to find a roommate.
 If you are a 3-5 year software developer, you probably make 20,000 Yuan a month.
-Then a 50 square meter apartment looks quite affordable in Nanshan district.
+Then a 50 square-meter apartment looks quite affordable in the Nanshan district.